OpenC3/docs.openc3.com/_docs_v5/4_guides/script_writing.md

 COSMOS provides two unique ways to run scripts (also known as procedures).
 Script Runner provides both a script execution environment and a script editor.
 The script editor includes code completion for both COSMOS methods and command/telemetry item names.
 It is also a great environment to develop and test scripts.
 Script Runner provides a framework for users that are familiar with a traditional scripting model with longer style procedures, and for users that want to be able to edit their scripts in place.

 When opening a suite file (named with 'suite') Script Runner provides a more formal, but also more powerful, environment for running scripts.
 Suite files breaks scripts down into suites, groups, and scripts (individual methods).
 Suites are the highest-level concept and would typically cover a large procedure such as a thermal vacuum test, or a large operations scenario such as performing on orbit checkout.
 Groups capture a related set of scripts such as all the scripts regarding a specific mechanism.
 A Group might be a collection of scripts all related to a subsystem, or a specific series of tests such as an RF checkout.
 Scripts capture individual activities that can either pass or fail.
 Script Runner allows for running an entire suite, one or more groups, or one or more scripts easily.
-It also automatically produces reports indentifing test timing, pass / fail counts, etc.
+It also automatically produces reports containing timing, pass / fail counts, etc.

 The correct environment for the job is up to individual users, and many programs will use both script formats to complete their goals.